With LaunchPacks, students and educators can make reading active with digital highlighting and note-taking.

-With a personal LaunchPacks account, educators and students have access to extra features beyond the basic access provided by your institution, such as customizing, saving favorites, and working with the annotation tool.
-Personal accounts are completely FREE and can be accessed by clicking on Sign In at the top right of the page.
+With a personal LaunchPacks account, educators and students have access to extra features beyond the basic access provided by your institution, such as customising, saving favourites, and working with the annotation tool.
+Educators can also create activities and assign them to their class.
+Personal accounts are completely FREE and can be accessed by clicking on My Account at the top right of the page.
 You will see the name of the institution providing your access.
 From here you can sign into an existing personal account or you can create a new account which can be accessed with a username and password you select or by using Google Sign-In.
 Availability of the ways you can create or sign into your personal account may vary depending on your institution.

 Keep your personal information up to date as changes occur.

 Find Packs that you have favourited (saved), customised, or annotated.
 They’re all collected here for fast, easy access.

 (Educators only) Modify your schedule as quickly as your lesson plans change.
 Learn more about how to use LaunchPacks’s schedule tools.

 New LaunchPacks notifications will automatically appear on the top right corner of the site when you’re signed in.
 Your recent notifications history is also available.